 Home

-I am an author of fiction and non-fiction books, columns, and articles, born in Harlingen in the Netherlands in 1942.
-Writing, reading, and language are important elements of my life.
-Since 1981, I have lived in The Hague, where I feel more and more at home.
+I am an author of fiction and non-fiction books, as well as columns and articles, born in Harlingen in the Netherlands in 1942.
+Writing, reading and language have always been central to my life.
+Since 1981, I have lived in The Hague, a city in which I have increasingly come to feel at home.

-After studying chemical engineering in Groningen, the Netherlands, and control engineering in Manchester, UK, I obtained my PhD in Manchester on the mathematical modelling of the dynamics of multi-component fractionating columns.
-I then served as an officer at a Dutch military laboratory as part of my compulsory military service.
-This was followed by several functions in what is now AkzoNobel.
+After studying chemical engineering in Groningen and control engineering in Manchester, I obtained a PhD in Manchester for research into the mathematical modelling of the dynamics of multi-component fractionating columns.
+I subsequently served as an officer at a Dutch military laboratory during my compulsory military service, after which I held a number of positions within what is now AkzoNobel.

 Every person has talents that want to be developed.
 Encouraging that is part of both loving and leading.